 The Intruder was widely used in the Vietnam War and later conflicts, including in Lebanon and during Desert Storm in 1991.
 The last flight of the A-6E took place in 1997, as it was gradually replaced by the F-18 Hornet.

 Also check out the 1/72 scale A-6 models.....

 The Trumpeter kit of the A-6A (kit no 02249) was issued summer 2013 and is the first injection moulded 1/32 kit of the A-6 Intruder.
 (Summer 2014 the A-6E kit was also issued).

-The A-6A kit is very impressive with a big model with over 500 of finely moulded plastic parts, an etched metal fret, metal parts for undercarriage, rubber tyres and 2 large decalsheets.
-There are many sprues with stores.
-All panels are nicely done with recessed lines and some raised details.
+This A-6A kit is a highly detailed model with over 500 finely molded plastic parts, an etched metal fret, metal parts for the undercarriage, rubber tires, and two large decal sheets.
+The kit comes with many sprues containing stores, and all panels are precisely done with recessed lines and some raised details.

 |BEGINNING modelling THIS KIT AS